Engaging social and emotional learning (SEL) lessons for elementary students (Blog image)

 We know instructional time is tight already, so consider ways that you can incorporate SEL activities for elementary students into your existing school day.
 Do you have a morning routine that SEL can be integrated into?
 Incorporating social emotional learning activities for elementary students into your bell work can be a simple way of encouraging kids to settle down and prepare for the school day.
 Morning circle conversations are also a good time to check in and do an informal assessment of how your students are doing and how ready they may be to learn.

 Nearpod’s mini lessons can be a good way to start the day.
 These 10- or 15-minute presentations give students opportunities to explore their emotions, learn from one another, practice previously learned skills, and reflect on their feelings and lessons.
 In addition to sparking meaningful conversations, they can also give you a quick pulse on your students’ emotions, attitudes, and overall well-being.
-Try some of these activities in your classroom:
+Try some of these activities in your classroom and add them to your SEL programs’ lesson plans:

 • Emotion Thermometer (K-5): Students work on self-awareness and learn to articulate their emotions.